frar/cpp-starting-projects/README.md

 # csp
-C++ simple projects
+C++ starting projects

-This repository is a container that contains simple C++ projects.
+This repository is a container of simple C++ projects.

 The repository aims at storing simple projects written by Francesco Argese that can be distributed with an open source license.